Key Stage One

 English and Maths are taught daily in mixed ability classes following the guidelines from The National Curriculum 2014.
 Children are set for Letters and Sounds based on the phonics phase they are accessing.

 In the afternoons topic is taught with a strong focus on applying Literacy skills.
-Topic covers science, art and design, computing, design and teachnology, geography, history, music and PE (physical education).
-Topic is linked to the book we are studying in English.
+Topic covers science, art and design, computing, design and technology, geography, history, music, PSHCE and PE (physical education).
+The books chosen for English lessons are linked to the topics.
 We teach RE (religious education) following the Local Authority Scheme.

 The topics this year are:

 Kings and Queens